levelupcc/level-up/_pages/before-an-event/planning-your-event-agenda/planning-your-event-agenda.md

 ### 3. [Trainer Coordination Checklist](/levelup/before-an-event/planning-your-event-agenda/trainer-coordination-checklist/)
 Planning for an event agenda doesn't end with finalizing its design and content - there is a whole series of activities and preparation that must also be in place 'behind the scenes' in order to run a successful event and agenda.
 To help trainers and facilitators keep track of all these moving pieces, we've also organized a Trainer Coordination Checklist.

-##### Make sure you allot yourself enough time for crafting an agenda as well the preparation that follows.
-The more days there are for the workshop, the more prep days you'll need.